Mayurhatte09/serverm-1/README.md

 ## Automated CI/CD with Jenkins, Docker & Kubernetes
 ***

+## 🔥 About the Project
+This repository showcases a **fully automated CI/CD pipeline** for two Node.js microservices:
+- ServerM (simple Node.js server)
+- FinalCRUD (CRUD API with MongoDB and MySQL)

+The goal of this project is to demonstrate how modern DevOps tools work together to:
+- Build and test code automatically
+- Package applications as Docker images
+- Push versions to Docker Hub
+- Deploy them instantly to Kubernetes

+This ensures continuous integration, continuous delivery, and **zero-downtime deployments** across both applications.
+---

 ## 📖 Project Overview
 Serverm is a Node.js microservice designed to demonstrate a full CI/CD workflow using Jenkins, Docker, and Kubernetes.
 Once set up, your pipeline will automatically: